precice/precice.github.io/pages/docs/configuration/configuration-basics.md

 </precice-configuration>
 ```

+{% include note.html content="On this page, you also find references to the preCICE API.
+If you are only using (and not developing) an adapter, don't panic: you can use these references to get a better understanding, but you don't need to change anything in your adapter." %}

 ## 0. Dimensions

-The value `dimensions` needs to match the physical dimension of your simulation, i.e. the number of coordinates a vertex has in `setMeshVertex`, etc. Many solvers _only_ support 3D anyway, such as OpenFOAM or CalculiX.
+The value `dimensions` needs to match the physical dimension of your simulation, i.e. the number of coordinates a vertex has in `setMeshVertex`, etc. Some solvers only support 3D simulation, such as OpenFOAM or CalculiX.
+In this case the adapter maps from 3D to 2D if the preCICE dimension is 2D.
+This, of course, only works if you simulate a quasi-2D scenario with one layer of cells in z direction.

 ## 1. Coupling Data